 Long day drive to Abomey.
 On the way we will look for a Fulani camp.
 The Fulani are mainly shepherds.
 The men move around with their herds while the women take care of the camp as well as milk the cows and produce the butter to be sold at the market.

-We visit the Royal Palace whose walls are decorated with the symbols of the former kings of the Dahomey Kingdom.
-The Palace hosts a Museum and a temple built with a mixture of clay, gold dust and human blood.
-The Kingdom of Dahomey maintained a permanent state of war in order for kings to capture prisoners and sell them as slaves.
+In Abomey, we visit the Royal Palace whose walls are decorated with the symbols of the former kings of the Dahomey Kingdom.
+The Palace hosts a museum and a temple built with a mixture of clay, gold dust and human blood.
+The Kingdom of Dahomey maintained a permanent state of war for kings to capture prisoners and sell them as slaves.
 The royal army also included a female troop famous for its boldness and aggressive fighting spirit.
-Historians like to emphasize the “secular” aspect of the king’s rule however even though the king was considered neither a god nor a priest, on special occasions many human sacrifices were performed on the kings’ graves.
+Historians like to emphasize the “secular” aspect of the king’s rule.
+However even though the king was considered neither a god nor a priest, on special occasions many human sacrifices were performed on the kings’ graves.
 The power was exercised in a rational way, easy to understand also for a European; proof is the fact that kings of France and of the Dahomey interchanged their turns as diplomatic representatives at the end of the XVIII century.